 The student is presented with two groups of objects that have different amounts or the same amount.
 The teacher asks if they are the same number of objects.
 If the student answers no, then ask the student to identify which group has more/less.
 If the student answers yes, then then the student has identified the groups are equal.
-Repeat the task with different amounts three times.
+The task includes three questions with different group amounts each time.
 One of the three times should be an equal group of objects.